FLARE-forecast/NEON-forecast-code/README.md

 When this version of udunits2 is downloaded, navigate and place the binaries in the correct path.
 According to the R download page: "the binaries here live in /opt/R/arm64 to not conflict with Intel builds so you must add /opt/R/arm64/bin to your PATH in order to use them."

 You also need to update your .Renviron page so it corerctly builds on your computer.
-This file is locarted here:
+This file is located here:
 ```
 /Library/Frameworks/R.framework/Versions/Current/Resources/etc/
 ```